ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/navigate-the-screen-using-the-screen-reader.md

 You can use the following screen reader commands to identify windows, interact with interface elements and read text in applications.

-To start the screen reader and learn its basic control, go to {ref}`getting-started-with-the-screen-reader`.
+To start the screen reader and learn its basic control, go to {ref}`get-started-with-the-screen-reader`.

 {{a11y_limitations}}